 In the following tables when "-" is indicated for all features, this implies the default configuration of the CBC solver1.
 In all cases the heuristic, cuts, and cover methods indicated in the tables are run in addition to the CBC defaults.
 In addition, when applying our cuts we set CBC to emphasize generating knapsack cover inequalities.
 Otherwise, the generation of our cuts at the root node seemed to be causing CBC to disable the generation of standard knapsack cover inequalities later, which, in some cases, seemed to degrade the overall performance.
 We set the time limit in all runs to two hours.
-"LIMIT" is used to indicate that the data is not displayed because of the time limit being reached.
-When the time limit is reached for some of the runs, the results that are displayed in the same row pertain to those runs in which the time limit has not been reached.
+"LIMIT" is used to indicate that the data is not displayed due to the time limit being reached.
+When the time limit is reached only for some of the runs, then the node and time averages that are displayed pertain to those runs in which the time limit has not been reached.